A competitive environment generates incentives for innovation.

 To improve business innovation, the IDB proposes:

 The development of more competitive markets is a recommendation in many of the proposals for the various areas of this EBP.
-The following are policy actions specifically suggested to stimulate innovation:
+The following are policy actions suggested specifically to stimulate innovation:

 (iv) rearranging the institutional structure by separating and differentiating the functions of strategy and policy formulation, on the one hand, and execution by another.